Gene Scott: Faith Center

 In 1975, while serving his Oroville ministry, Scott was approached to serve as a financial consultant for the 45-year-old Faith Center church in Glendale, California, by its then pastor and founder, religious broadcaster Ray Schoch.

-Faith Center owned five broadcast stations: KHOF-TV channel 30 in San Bernardino, California, KHOF-FM 99.5 in Los Angeles, California, KVOF-TV channel 38 in San Francisco, California, WHCT channel 18 in Hartford, Connecticut, & KIFM 96.5 in Bakersfield, California.
-The four TV stations made up the "Faith Broadcasting Network" (FBN), owned & operated by Faith Center through a religious non-profit corporation, "Faith Center, Inc".
+Faith Center owned five broadcast stations: KHOF-TV channel 30 in San Bernardino, California, KHOF-FM 99.5 in Los Angeles, California, KVOF-TV channel 38 in San Francisco, California, WHCT-TV channel 18 in Hartford, Connecticut, & KIFM 96.5 in Bakersfield, California.
+The four TV stations made up the Faith Broadcasting Network (FBN), owned and operated by Faith Center through a religious non-profit corporation, "Faith Center, Inc".

 Broadcasting

 In 1975, Scott began nightly live broadcasts, and eventually satellite broadcasts extended his services and talk shows to many countries.

 Scott became known as much for his stage persona as he was for his preaching skills.
 He would fill chalkboards with scriptural passages in the original Greek, Hebrew or Aramaic during his exegesis as to their meanings.

 During his live fundraising broadcasts, Scott typically stared into the camera and told his viewers to get on the telephone and give if they felt as though the spirit called for it, often wearing one of a variety of hats, such as an English pith helmet or a sombrero.
 He often played a videotape of the Statesmen Quartet singing the lively hymn "I Wanna Know" repeatedly to get viewers to contribute.

-Scott once boasted being the only minister to advocate for the nuking Iraq "in the name of Jesus!" during the Gulf War.
+Scott once boasted being the only minister to advocate for nuking Iraq "in the name of Jesus!" during the Gulf War.
 Scott showed disdain for other religious broadcasters like Jerry Falwell and Jimmy Swaggart, and bristled when people referred to him as a televangelist, preferring to be regarded as a teacher and pastor.